winglang/github-aws-oidc/Readme.md

 ## IAM Actions

-The IAM actions that this action requires is listed in the `policy` object.
-You can modify this as per your requirements.
+By default the `policy` object grants Administrator access to the AWS IAM Role.
+You can - and probably should - modify this as per your requirements.

 ## OpenID Connect Provider